 - 1. Select the Start button, and then select the Get Help app. - 2.
 Enter the task you want to perform. - NOTE: You must be connected to the Internet to access the Get Help app.

 Using the HP Cloud Recovery Download Tool to create recovery media (select products only)

-You can use the HP Cloud Recovery Download Tool to create HP Recovery media on a bootable USB flash drive, as follows:
+You can use the HP Cloud Recovery Download Tool to create HP Recovery media on a bootable USB flash drive.
+To download the tool: